kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/19-finishing-touches/01-lazy-load-images.md

 ## Check the Network
 * In Chrome Dev tools
+* Make sure you are on the top of your web site
 * Click Network
 * Filter images
 * Refresh browser
 * You will not see our 3 testimonial images
 * Scroll down the page and when you get to the testimonials section, you'll see the images appear in the Network tab!

-## Can we lazyload background images?
-* That we add to the page with CSS
+## Can we lazyload background images that we add to the page with CSS?
 * We can lazy load the testimonial background using lazysizes
 * Find the HTML element the background image is applied to and give that element a class of `lazyload` and then as we get to that part of the page, lazyload will swap the `lazyload` class name out with `lazyloaded` and we can use that class name to load our image using our CSS file